enricohofmann/pgcompare/README.md

 * Posibility to have also a config file
 * Check only parts of the check
 * Script as a docker container
+* Detect which tupels in a table does not match, create a diff of single tupels